-KEYWORDS: Chronic obstructive pulmonary disease, dyspnoea, end-of-life, ethics uality of end-of-life care and of quality of dying are increasingly recognised as primary tasks for healthcare providers, both clinicians and institutions [1, 2].
+Quality of end-of-life care and of quality of good dying are increasingly recognised as primary tasks for health care providers, both clinicians and institutions [1, 2].
 A few studies have assessed the role of providers in these tasks, both from the perspective of patients [1] and their families [3-7].
-The main reported problems were: identification of quality of endof-life care, adequate management of pain and symptoms, emotional support, inappropriate prolongation of life, sense of awareness and control of the disease, relief of burden on family members, fair treatment, and adequate communication with physicians.
+The main reported problems were: identification of quality of end-of-life care, adequate management of pain and symptoms, emotional support, inappropriate prolongation of life, sense of awareness and control of the disease, relief of burden on family members, fair treatment and adequate communication with physicians.
 Some studies have assessed single components of end-of-life problems or care in patients with cancer or chronic progressive diseases [8-14].
-Lack of surveillance, inadequate services and absence of palliative care have been also advocated in endstage patients with chronic obstructive pulmonary disease (COPD) [15].
-Patients with chronic respiratory failure (CRF) may receive life-support or life-sustaining therapy in the terminal phase of their disease [16, 17], the quality of home services depending on specific geographical situations and often mainly relying only on the family or on the general practitioner (GP).
-A recent European survey [18] showed that ~6.6 out of 100,000 patients are ventilated at home, many of these being managed in intensive care units (ICU) depending on the country.
+Lack of surveillance, inadequate services and absence of palliative care have been also advocated in end stage of patients with chronic obstructive pulmonary disease (COPD) [15].
+Patients with chronic respiratory failure (CRF) may receive life-support or life sustaining therapy in the terminal phase of their disease [16, 17], the quality of home services depending on specific geographical situations and often mainly relying only on the family or on the general practitioner (GP).
+A recent European survey [18] showed that approximately 6.6/100.000 patients are ventilated at home, many of these being managed in intensive care units (ICU) depending on the country.
 In these patients, underlying disease, level of dependency, hours spent under home mechanical ventilation (HMV), presence of tracheotomy, home distance from hospital and hospital accesses are the major burden care for families and Health Care System (HCS) [19].
-Surprisingly, there are no studies that address the perceived quality of endof-life care in this type of patient.
+Surprisingly, there are no studies that address the perceived quality of end-of-life care in this type of patients.

-The aim of the current study was to determine, by the use of a specifically designed questionnaire, the families' attitudes regarding end-of-life care in the last 3 months of life of patients on HMV delivered either invasively or noninvasively.
-AFFILIATIONS
+The aim of the current study was to determine - by the use of a specifically-designed questionnaire - the families' attitudes regarding end-of-life care in the last 3 months of life of patients on HMV delivered either invasively or non-invasively.